Our Biomass-Cycle

 Once again, we have made the process a little more efficient and started the next round in the early summer – now supported by student assistants.

-Are you interested in using our compost in your own garden?
+Are you interested in ready-to-use compost for your own garden?

 See you soon, your team from the Sustainability Office!